Jim Yong Kim: Personal life

 Kim is married to Younsook Lim, a pediatrician, and they have two children.

 Kim is actively involved in a variety of sports, including basketball, volleyball, tennis, and golf.
 He speaks Korean, which he learned at age 24 when he moved to Korea for his dissertation, and Spanish.

 Board memberships and honors

 Kim received a MacArthur Fellowship in 2003, was named one of America's 25 Best Leaders by U.S. News & World Report in 2005, and in 2006 was listed as one of the top 100 most influential people in the world by Time Magazine.
-He serves on the advisory board of Incentives for Global Health, the NGO formed to develop the Health Impact Fund proposal.
+He is on the advisory board of Incentives for Global Health, the NGO formed to develop the Health Impact Fund proposal.
 He is also a member of the Institute of Medicine of the United States National Academies.
 Kim was elected to the American Academy of Arts and Sciences in 2010.